 I created a new website and shopping cart for a new phase of my husband’s online business.

 How about you?
 Does your version of Mrs. Darkside grab you when you look back at your progress?
-How does your 2011 in Review measure up?
+Are you measuring your success for 2011?